-NOTE: The PackageFile Editor cannot be used to edit Certified Package Files.
+NOTE: The default installed version of PackageFile Editor cannot be used to edit Certified Package Files.

 All *.epk3 files consist of several types of components, which are used to define various aspects of the package file.
 The Package node is used to specify the properties of the package file itself, such as the name of the package file and the version number.
 This node contains a Variable Prefix which allows you to set an alpha code specific to each PackageFile.
 This will allow you to share PackageFiles with other people and prevent variable conflicts.
 Script components are used to insert initialization script, such as declaring variables or opening a device that will be used by the routines in the package file.
 The References node specifies additional package files that may be referenced by the current package file.
 Finally, the Routines node is used to create and modify the routines that will be added to an E-Prime experiment via the PackageCall object.

 Launching the PackageFile Editor

 The PackageFile Editor application can be launched from the E-Prime folder on the Windows Start menu.
 The PackageFile Editor can also be launched via the Tools menu in E-Studio.